TUT was established in 1965 and has operated in the form of a foundation since 2010.

 The TUT Library offers library and advisory services, as well as training on information retrieval and the use of information materials.

 TUT is located in Tampere, the Nordic countries’ largest inland city, some 170 km north of the capital Helsinki.
-TUT’s campus in the suburb of Hervanta is a community of 10,500 undergraduate and postgraduate students and close to 2,000 employees.
+TUT’s campus in the suburb of Hervanta is a community of 8,300 undergraduate and postgraduate students and close to 1,700 employees.
 Internationality is an inherent part of all the University’s activities.
-Around 1,500 foreign nationals from more than 60 countries work or pursue studies at TUT.
+Around 1,500 foreign nationals from approximately 50 countries work or pursue studies at TUT.

 Unipoli Sport offers access to diverse sports facilities, such as gyms, group exercise studios and indoor and outdoor courts.
 The universities maintain extensive and modern facilities for sport and exercise.
 In addition, there are popular student sports clubs that are a good way to meet like-minded students.
 New clubs are established whenever there are enough students involved in a new type of sport.